-Equity Office - Te Ara Tautika August 2017
+Equity Office - Te Ara Tautika February 2020

 Toolkit for Student Carers at the University of Auckland

 CONTENTS

+INTRODUCTION 3

-SECTION ONE: Combining a Carer role and studying at the University of
+SECTION ONE: Combining a Carer role and studying at the Univer -

+Auckland

 Support for Student Carers 5

 Support for young Carers 6

 Student Carer profile: Lauren Hitchen (Donnan) 7

 Advice for staff supporting students with caring responsibilities 7

 SECTION TWO: Caring for the Carer 8

 SECTION THREE: Transition back to study or employment 10

 SECTION FOUR: General resources and types of Carer roles 11

 General Resources 11

 Support for Māori Carers 12

 Support for Pacific Carers 13

 Resources for specific Carer responsibilities 14

 1. Caring for older people 14

 2. Caring for someone with a disability 15

 3. Caring for someone with a mental health impairment 16

 4. Caring for someone with an addiction 17

 5. Caring for someone with medical issues 17

 6. Caring for children with special needs 18

 7. Caring for someone with a terminal illness 19

 SECTION FIVE: Research and Publications 20

 INTRODUCTION

 Many students may at some time combine their study with primary or secondary Carer roles.
-The "New Zealand Carers' Strategy Action Plan for 2014 to 2018" notes that changes in demographics and medical advances will increase the need for support of a wide range of people.
+The "New Zealand Carers' Strategy Action Plan for 2019-2023 (Mahi Aroha)" notes that changes in demographics and medical advances will increase the need for support of a wide range of people.
 This includes the rapidly increasing number of older people as well as younger ones with high support needs who are surviving and living longer.

+According to Mahi Aroha, a Carer is "Anyone who cares for a friend, family, whānau or aiga member with a disability, health condition, illness or injury who needs help with everyday living".
+Some people use words such as 'supporter' or 'manaakitanga' to describe the way they see caring as a natural part of what they do for people they love.
+In this document, the term 'Carer' is used to describe the diversity of individuals, families, whānau and aiga who provide this support.

 These responsibilities impact on both men and women students despite traditional expectations that women will take a lead in caregiving.
 Māori, Pacific and students whose cultural backgrounds emphasise supporting family may have particularly strong engagement in caregiving.
 The Carer's role as an interpreter and communicator on behalf of the cared-for, to ensure mutual understanding, can be very important when there are cultural and language differences between the person being cared for, their wider family, and other health providers.
 The roles may be very enriching but balancing study and Carer commitments can be stressful especially when the person being cared for is in a fragile state of health.

-The "New Zealand Carers' Strategy Action Plan for 2014 to 2018" defines a Carer thus: "A Carer provides care for someone close to them (family or friend) who needs help with everyday living because of a health condition or disability.
-In many contexts, whānau, aiga and family adopt a collective caring role.
-Carers' effort, understanding and compassion support people to live with dignity and participate more fully in society."

 This toolkit is designed to provide practical information and resources to support students balancing a caring role with study at the University of Auckland.
 It also contains advice based on direct experience of Carers at the University of Auckland (their contributions are indented).
 The Equity Office - Te Ara Tautika is grateful for the candour and generosity of these staff and students who have contributed to this toolkit.
 Thanks also to Lesley MacKay of University Health and Counselling, Lauren Hitchin (Donnan) for advice on Young Carers and Denise Lazelle of WAVE for advice on support for student Carers.

 If you are also employed at the University of Auckland, even in a part time capacity, please see Toolkit for Staff Carers

-3

-$^{^{1}}$ For the purposes of this toolkit and the policies and practices University of Auckland, the term "Carer" aligns with the definition as described above.

 SECTION ONE:

-Combining a Carer role and studying at the University of Auckland Managing the responsibilities of studying with a Carer role can be both rewarding and stressful.
+Combining a Carer role and studying at the University of Auckland

+Managing the responsibilities of studying with a Carer role can be both rewarding and stressful.
 This guide is designed to provide clear and accessible information to support students with Carer responsibilities.

 A Carer role may: